 Cranbrook Art Institute, MI - 1999

-The 3-6 month process of lost bronze casting is lengthy complex and ridiculously laborious
+The 3-6 month process of lost bronze casting is lengthy, complex, and laborious.

-1. Clay - create clay model with strong internal armature.
+1. Clay - Create a clay model with a strong internal armature.

-2. Mold - section the clay, create a silicon mold for each, the original clay is destroyed in the process.
+2. Mold - Section the clay then create a silicone mold for each piece.
+The original clay is destroyed in the process.

-3. Wax - melt wax and pour in the mold, remove, reassemble to make a wax model.
+3. Wax - Melt wax then pour it in the mold, remove once cooled and reassemble to make a wax model.

-4. Mold 2 - section the wax , add leads, create a mold by dipping in sand slurry over a ten day period.
+4. Mold 2 - Section the wax, add leads, then create a mold by repeatedly dipping in sand slurry over a ten-day period.

-5. Bronze - Burn out the wax, pour bronze in sand molds
+5. Bronze - Burn out the wax, pour the molten bronze into the sand molds.

-6. Hammer &b Weld - remove sand mold with a hammer, weld bronze pieces back together.
+6. Hammer & Weld - Remove the sand mold with a hammer, then weld bronze pieces back together.

-7. Patina - Using heat, brush on ingredients for the patina.
+7. Patina - Using heat and brush on ingredients for the patina.

-In the end the artist is left with a beautiful bronze and a silicone mold.
-Each bronze is unique.
+In the end, the artist is left with a beautiful bronze.